HAS-Tools-Fall2020/forecasting/README.md

   - **Bonus points**:
     - Adam, Richard and Alexa
-    - Bonus points goes to those who has the highest error in prediction between consecutive weekly flow
+    - Bonus points goes to those who has the highest error in prediction between consecutive weekly flow.
+Note: Neither winners or evaluators were able to receive bonus points).

 -----
 ### Template forecast scoring text copy this above and fill out the info to add a new week.